jenni4j/Stock-Sentiment/README.md

 # Stock-Sentiment

-#### Project to experiment with sentiment analysis on news headlines for a specific stock and whether that can be translated to investing insight (in progress)
+#### Project to experiment with sentiment analysis on news headlines for a specific stock and whether that can be translated to investing insight

 Data grabbed from Finviz